Windows Audio Troubleshooter – Fix Audio Problems in Windows 11

 Set Your Default Audio Output

-Step 1: Right-click the speaker icon in the system tray.
+Step 1: First, right-click the speaker icon in the system tray.

 Step 3: Under “Output”, click on the dropdown menu to see all available audio devices.

-Step 4: Select your preferred audio device from the list.
+Step 4: Next, select your preferred audio device from the list.

-Step 5: Test the audio by playing a sound or video.
+Step 5: Finally, test the audio by playing a sound or video to confirm the change works.

 Read our comprehensive guide: Setting Up Default Audio Device in Windows 11: Complete Guide.